fetchai/agents-aea/docs/ml-skills.md

 #### Add keys for the data provider AEA

 First, create the private key for the data provider AEA based on the network you want to transact.
-To generate and add a private-public key pair for Fetch.ai `AgentLand` use:
+To generate and add a private-public key pair for Fetch.ai `StargateWorld` use:
 ``` bash
 aea generate-key fetchai
 aea add-key fetchai fetchai_private_key.txt